paolinos/web-benchmark/Readme.md

 I'm trying to do a simple test, just a run some benchmark in different frameworks/langauges and all be running in docker.
 So to run the benchmark I'm going to use [Locust](https://locust.io/) a python load testing tool.

+The projects will have the same endpoints, you can take a look to the [open-api](./open-api.spec.yaml) specification

 ### Folders
 - node-fastify => Fastify nodejs project [Readme](./node-fastify/Readme.md)
 - locust => Locust load test tool [Readme](./locust/Readme.md)